Jinya-CMS/matomo-shopware-plugin/README.md

+# This plugin is not actively maintained anymore, check the fork from @tinect for a more recent version

 # Matomo Shopware 6 Plugin

 This plugin for Shopware 6 connects your shop to the Open Source and self-hostable Matomo platform.